osrf-migration/srcsim-wiki/controlling_the_hand.md

 Assuming you followed the tutorial above, you should have the simulation running in a gazebo window, and another terminal in which keyboard_teleop is running.
 To start with, make sure the keyboard_teleop terminal is active, then press '`' and '-' to reset the hands to the home position.
 Open up another terminal, and in that terminal run:

     $ rostopic echo /right_hand_position_controller/command

+This will print out all of the messages that are being printed on the `/right_hand_position_controller/command` topic.
+Now that you have that, go back to the terminal window running keyboard_teleop, and press '6' once.
+Switching back to the terminal window containing the rostopic echo command, you should see this:

+    layout:
+      dim:
+        -
+          label: fingers
+          size: 5
+          stride: 5
+      data_offset: 0
+    data: [0.1, 0.0, 0.0, 0.0, 0.0]
+    ---